mgcooper/icemodel/test/README.md

      writes a rolling file after a finite, valid drifted anchor and records `ambient_drift_accepted = true`; `snapshot_perf_baseline` refuses that
      file as a release source.
-A release snapshot also requires the rolling source's attestation to show zero foreign MATLAB processes, a maximum one-minute load average at or below `perfMeasurementPolicy().load_average_max`, and AC power, and the recorded machine identity must equal the machine running the snapshot.
+A release snapshot also requires the rolling source's attestation to show zero foreign MATLAB processes in every sample, a one-minute load average at run start at or below `perfMeasurementPolicy().load_average_max` (the run's own subprocesses
+     raise the later samples, which are recorded but not gated), and AC power in every sample, and the recorded machine identity must equal the machine running the snapshot.
 For a release, rebuild the rolling performance baseline on a quiet machine after the comparison even when the comparison passes.
    - Isolation joins the baseline-compatibility check: timings compare